Frequently Asked Questions

 We have two options.

-- The other option is PAR — Pre-authorized remittance (giving).
+The other option is PAR — Pre-authorized remittance (giving).
 Arrangements can be made to have a certain amount withdrawn from your bank account every month.
 If circumstances change, you can change the amount.
 If you arrange to use PAR, but feel uncomfortable not putting something in the collection plate on Sunday, we offer Pre-Authorized Remittance cards for your use.
 These are found in a little box on the stand at the back of the church (to the left and above the Visitors’ Book).
 You can take one of those and put it into the collection plate.
 PAR helps the church manage its budget as your offering comes in every month.
 To go on PAR , there is information on the small folder with the picture of Grace in the front that is at the end of each pew.
 Take one of those, fill it out and place it into the collection plate.
 There is also information about PAR at the information stand at the back of the sanctuary.
 Martin Walker is our Envelope Secretary so you can discuss PAR how to set up PAR with him.